goldbergyoni/nodejs-testing-best-practices/README.md

 <br/><br/>

 ### ⚪️ 2.
-Run few E2E, selectively consider unit tests
+Run a very few E2E, selectively consider unit tests

 🏷&nbsp; **Tags:** ``

-:white_check_mark: **Do:** Always write few E2E tests on top of component tests.
-Based on the specific nature of the component, some unit tests might be needed as well.
-Though E2E means different things to different testers, in the context of a backend they represent tests that are done with live collaborators (i.e., external services) on a real infrastructure.
-Therefore, they cover risks that are not covered by components tests - configuration issues, misunderstanding with 3rd party services, infrastructural issues and more.
-When then unit tests are needed? in the presence of none-trivial logic and algorithms.
-When having a single module with remarkable complexity, it's easier to avoid the distraction coming from other parts by isolating the challenging unit.
-[This article greatly outlines when unit tests shine](https://blog.stevensanderson.com/2009/11/04/selective-unit-testing-costs-and-benefits/).
+:white\*check_mark: **Do:** Write just a tiny handful of E2E tests on top of component tests like 3-10, tests, maybe a couple more for larger components, but nothing beyond that.
+While "E2E" means different things to different testers, in a backend context, it refers to tests that run against live collaborators (i.e., multiple microservices) on a real infrastructure.
+Since component tests catch 99% of bugs, E2E tests should focus on different risks: configuration issues, misunderstandings with third-party services, infrastructure problems, and similar surprises.
+Catching these issues requires only a few well-placed tests

+When are unit tests needed?
+Only when dealing with non-trivial logic or algorithms.
+If a module has significant complexity, isolating it from distractions can make testing easier.
+[This article greatly outlines when unit tests shine](https://blog.stevensanderson.com/2009/11/04/selective-unit-testing-costs-and-benefits/)

 <br/><br/>